sarahcolbert/gsemGWAS/README.md

 ## Step 2: Create an R script that runs the specific GWAS you wish to perform

 An example of this script is located in [multi_GWAS.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/multi_GWAS.R).
-This script only runs for one subset of SNPs, identified using the variable "NUMBER", which is later replaced.
+This script only runs for one subset of SNPs, identified using the variable "cc", which is replaced with the job array later.
 This script will be the basis for all runs using each subset of SNPs.
 One thing to note is that this script identifies a common factor GWAS, but can be used with user-specified GWASs as long as the script is edited.

 An example script using a 3 factor user GWAS is also available in [multi_GWAS_3Fs.R](https://github.com/sarahcolbert/quickSEMGWAS/blob/master/scripts/multi_GWAS_3Fs.R).
 If you wish to use this script make sure to save the filename as multi_GWAS.R to be compatible with subsequent scripts.